Uh-oh! Solar Indigestion! Learn about how weather on the sun affects Earth.

-Hurricanes This collection focuses on education resources about hurricane science, dangers, safety, and preparedness.
+Hurricanes: This collection focuses on education resources about hurricane science, dangers, safety, and preparedness.

 El Nino: Education resources about the characteristics, measurements, and impacts of El Nino, La Nina and ENSO.

-Education resources about space weather forecasting and related solar events.
+Space Weather: Education resources about space weather forecasting and related solar events.

-Weather Systems and Patterns This collection highlights the patterns and major factors that influence global weather systems.
+Weather Systems and Patterns: This collection highlights the patterns and major factors that influence global weather systems.
 Educational resources help build understanding of how these global systems link to regional and local weather.
 Includes information on global winds, pressure systems, jetstreams, and weather fronts.

 Science On a Sphere TM (SOS): A large visualization system that uses computers and video projectors to display animated data onto the outside of a sphere.
 SOS is an animated globe that can show dynamic, animated images of the atmosphere, oceans, and land of a planet.
 NOAA primarily uses SOS as an education and outreach tool to describe the environmental processes of Earth.